tarwn/lessthandot-hugo/blogs/content/posts/2009-07-15-operand-type-clash-date-is-incompatible-2008.md

 select @d
 ```

 To convert this to SQL Server 2008 logically you would think that all you had to do is change datetime to date.
-Go ahead&#8230;run it&#8230;make my day
+Go ahead…run it…make my day

 sql
 declare @d date